Arnav-Bista/occupancy-backend/README.md

 - [`hyper.rs`](https://hyper.rs/) as the HTTP library to send HTTP responses as the server.
 - [`reqwest`](https://github.com/seanmonstar/reqwest) as the HTTP library to send HTTP requests as the client (for web scraping).

+- A little unrelated but there is also a very simple CD pipeline using GitHub Actions.

 ## Web Scraper

 The Web Scraper is very extendible as you can create your own scrapers and add